How the Parkland school shooter may have talked himself into a death sentence: "One of the state's best witnesses"

 He donned the burgundy polo shirt he received when he was a member of the Stoneman Douglas Junior Reserve Officer Training Corps program so he could escape by mingling with fleeing students.

-"If I had all my (shooting) gear on, they would have called the cops," Cruz said.
+"If I had all my (shooting) gear on, they would have called the cops," he said.

 When he set out at 2 p.m., he told the Uber driver he was in the school orchestra and the bag carried his instrument.

 "I walked through the gates.
-Hopefully, there would be no security guards, but I was wrong," Cruz told Scott.
+Hopefully, there would be no security guards, but I was wrong," he told Scott.
 "I was looking at the guy and he was watching me."

-Fearing he'd been discovered, Cruz sprinted into a three-story classroom building and quickly assembled his weapon.
+Fearing he'd been discovered, he sprinted into a three-story classroom building and quickly assembled his weapon.
 He told a student who happened upon him to flee because something bad was about to happen.

 He then went floor to floor, shooting down hallways and into classrooms, firing 140 shots in all.